Sialadenitis: Histopathology

-Initial stage of acute bacterial sialadenitis involves the accumulation of bacteria, neutrophils and inspissated fluid in lumen of ductal structures.
+The initial stage of acute bacterial sialadenitis involves the accumulation of bacteria, neutrophils and inspissated fluid in lumen of ductal structures.
 Damage to ductal epithelium results in sialodochitis (periductal inflammation), accumulation of neutrophils in glandular stroma, followed by acini necrosis with microabscesses formation.
-Recurrent episodes results in chronic stage, which involves the establishment of periductal lymph follicles and further destruction of salivary acini.
+Recurrent episodes result in the chronic stage, which involves the establishment of periductal lymph follicles and further destruction of salivary acini.

 Infective sialadenitis

 Generally, in acute bacterial and viral sialadenitis cases, the lobular architecture of the gland is maintained or may be slightly expanded.
 Areas of liquefaction, indicating presence of abscess, may also be seen microscopically.

-In Acute bacterial sialadenitis, acinar destruction with interstitial neutrophil infiltrates is observed.
+In acute bacterial sialadenitis, acinar destruction with interstitial neutrophil infiltrates is observed.
 Small abscesses with necrosis are common.